 Jim Helman is an experienced technologist who brings to MovieLabs an extensive background in building entertainment-related products and a passion for innovation.
 At MovieLabs, Jim has led cross-industry initiatives including driving worldwide standards for high dynamic range video and building the Entertainment Identifier Registry (EIDR).
 He leads MovieLabs' security work, including cloud security and the development of the MovieLabs Enhanced Content Protection Specification, which established a hardware level of robustness for 4K consumer devices.

 Jim has also consulted extensively on intellectual property, R&D spin-offs, and video technologies for leading venture capitalists and companies such as Comcast, NEC Research Labs and Xerox PARC.
-Having worked for over twenty years with Silicon Valley technology companies and start-ups, he is frequently called upon by entrepreneurs and investors as an expert advisor on patent and technology issues.
 Jim holds Ph.D. and M.S. degrees in Applied Physics from Stanford University and a B.A. in Physics and Math from Washington University.

-Craig Seidel is Vice President, Distribution Technology with a diverse entertainment technology background.
-At MovieLabs Craig focuses on all aspects of the digital supply chain including interactivity, metadata, file delivery and avails.
+Craig Seidel is Senior Vice President, Technology with a diverse entertainment technology background.
+At MovieLabs Craig focuses on production, all aspects of the digital supply chain including interactivity, metadata, file delivery and business rules (e.g., Avails).
 He architected and authored the Common Metadata family of specifications and defined much of the UltraViolet system.
 Craig also specializes in technologies applicable to fingerprinting, content protection and Digital Cinema.

 Prior to MovieLabs, Craig led a variety of engineering and operations project, including peer-to-peer anti-piracy (Hawkeye), software licensing (FlexLM), DVR (TiVo), Interactive Television (Liberate), electronic publishing (EFI Fiery), survivable networks, and satellite ground stations.
 Craig holds a B.S.
 Electrical Engineering and Computer Science from University of California, Berkeley and an M.S. in Computer Science from Stanford University.